johnnyfreeman/revolver/README.md

 ## Plugins

-Because of Revolver's modular architecture, it does very little out of the box and usually requires a few plugins to hit the sweet spot.
+Because of Revolver's modular architecture, it does very little out of the box and usually requires a plugin or two to hit the sweet spot.
 Here's the list:

 * [revolver-jquery](https://github.com/revolverjs/revolver-jquery/tree/development): Instantiate Revolver the jQuery way.
 * [revolver-jquery-fade](https://github.com/revolverjs/revolver-jquery-fade): Fade transition using jQuery.